samblenny/fruit-jam-portable-midi-synth/README.md

 output using I2S and synthio.

-This code was developed and tested on CircuitPython 10.0.0-beta.0 with a pre-release revision B Fruit Jam prototype which uses a different I2S pinout from the current rev D boards.
-Keep in mind that what's written here may be out of date by the time CircuitPython 10.0.0 is released and the production revision of the Fruit Jam boards become available from the shop.
+This code was developed and tested on CircuitPython 10.0.0-beta.0 with a pre-release rev B Fruit Jam prototype which uses a different I2S pinout from the current rev D boards.
+Keep in mind that what's written here may be out of date by the time CircuitPython 10.0.0 is released and the production revision of the Fruit Jam board becomes available in the shop.

 ## Known Issues